fnproject/fn/docs/hot-functions.md

 Rinse and repeat for each incoming workload.

-## Deploying a hot container
+## Deploying a hot function

-Once your functions is adapted to be handled as hot container, you must tell IronFunctions daemon that this function is now ready to be reused across
+Once your functions is adapted to be handled as hot function, you must tell IronFunctions daemon that this function is now ready to be reused across
 requests: